 The Journal of Disaster and Operational Medicine would be a quarterly peer-reviewed journal which would serve as the official Journal of the Government Services Chapter of the American College of Emergency Physicians (GSACEP).
 Its purpose would be to serve as an international forum for debate and exploration of the key strategic, scientific, and operational issues posed by tactical and disaster situations.
 Health leadership, comprehensive health systems as well as individual healthcare providers must be equipped with knowledge, experience, flexibility and advanced technology to effectively respond to any threat.
 Responding and practicing emergency medical care in these "austere" and challenging settings is a complex, multi-faceted, and multi-disciplinary task.
 The goal of the emergency medical healthcare provider is not only to treat the exposed and injured, but also to manage their social, familial, economic and community needs.
 The Journal of Disaster and Operational Medicine would be devoted to the field of disaster and operational medicine.
-Practitioners and researchers in health-care, academia, industry and government and the US Military around the world would find analyses, ideas, new applications of knowledge, and discussions of pertinent issues that will help them enhance the efficiency and effectiveness of their policies in the practice of emergency medical care in these challenging environments, but who have also published extensively in this sub-specialty of healthcare.
+Practitioners and researchers in health-care, academia, industry and government and the US Military around the world would find analyses, ideas, new applications of knowledge, and discussions of pertinent issues that will help them enhance the efficiency and effectiveness of their policies in the practice of emergency medical care in the operational and disaster settings.
+Editors and reviewers would be "true" experts and visionaries who have all not only practiced in these challenging environments, but who have also published extensively in this sub-specialty of healthcare.
 The Journal of Disaster and Operational Medicine would strive to provide readers with the latest experience, research, reviews and debates included (but not limited) to the following areas:

 - Research within all fields of tactical and disaster and battlefield (combat) medicine

 - Planning and preparedness

 - Injury patterns

 - Triage and related physiologic variables

 - · Practical management, organization, mitigation, response, treatment and recovery for natural and man-made incidents

 - Traumatology and Tactical Combat Casualty Care

-- · Prehospital and Public health planning, mitigation, preparedness and response
+- Prehospital and Public health planning, mitigation, preparedness and response

-- Hazardous materials
+- · Hazardous materials

 - Chemical, Nuclear, Biological and Explosive Events (CBRNE)

 - Psychological reactions and healthcare

 - Terror and armed conflicts

 - Humanitarian response and healthcare

 - Telemedicine and remote healthcare

 - Homeland security